pronoiac/the-manual/the-manual.md

 Michael Jackson, who we cited earlier on for not being that adept at coming up with the killer Number One hit choruses, CAN come up with the bass lines.
 "Billy Jean" was the turning point in Jackson's career.
-That song, on his own admission, took him into the mega strataspheres where his myth now reigns.
+That song, on his own admission, took him into the mega stratospheres where his myth now reigns.
 The fact is, "Billy Jean" would be nothing without that lynx-on-the-prowl bass line; but he wasn't the first to use it.
 It had been featured in numerous dance tracks by various artists before him.
-Jackson and Quincy must have been hanging out around the pool table in their air conditioned dimmed light atmosphere, L.A. studio one evening wondering: "What next?" when one of them came up with the idea of using the old lynx- on-the-prowl standby.
+Jackson and Quincy must have been hanging out around the pool table in their air conditioned dimmed light atmosphere, L.A. studio one evening wondering: "What next?" when one of them came up with the idea of using the old lynx-on-the-prowl standby.
 Without making that decision back in 1981 there would have been no Pepsi Cola sponsored jamboree in 1988.

 We are not trying to deny any of the very real talent that Jackson has, just trying to emphasise the possible importance of the killer bass line.